ShehanAT/Twitter-Interface/README.md

 ### Updates:
+* First priority is to implement OAuth sign in with Twitter
 * Since GET direct_messages has been depriciated GET direct_messages/events/list will be used instead
 * Adding search for tweets feature in the near future